-This hitch was designed to provide quiet operation and efficient towing capacity and uses a very durable design for long-lasting performance.
+This hitch was designed to provide quiet operation and efficient towing weight capacities and uses a very durable design for long-lasting performance.

 #4 Reese 30142 Elite Series 18K Fifth Wheel Adapter Harness – Premium Choice

-The Reese 30142 Elite Series 18K Fifth Wheel Adapter Harness has a maximum 18,000lb towing capacity and comes with a 4,500-pound pin weight rating.
+The Reese 30142 Elite Series 18K Fifth Wheel Adapter Harness has a maximum 18,000lb towing capacity and comes with a 4,500-pound pin gross vehicle weight rating.